 - Allergies or Asthma – If someone in your home suffers from allergies or respiratory issues, more frequent filter replacements can make a noticeable difference in comfort and health.

 - Household Size – Larger families tend to generate more dust, dirt, and debris, which can shorten filter life.
+In addition, human activities such as cooking, cleaning, and other daily routines can also contribute to the accumulation of indoor pollutants and affect filter lifespan.

 - Air Quality – Homes in urban areas with pollution, or in regions with high pollen or wildfire smoke, may need filter changes more often.

 - System Usage – Running your HVAC system daily, especially during peak summer or winter, will clog filters faster than seasonal use.
+If you’re unsure about filter performance or suspect something isn’t right, try these HVAC troubleshooting steps first.

 Even with the general timeline, it’s smart to keep an eye out for signs that your filter needs replacing sooner: